nagesh-c/Sun-Shine-App/README.md

-This is a weather forecast app created for udacity android course.
+This is a weather forecast app created for udacity android course on Jan 1st 2015.